Artificial Intelligence Audit and Assessment for New Zealand Organisations

 A principle-by-principle assessment of how your AI systems perform against each of the 13 Information Privacy Principles, with specific remediation actions.

-Treaty Compliance Assessment
+Treaty of Waitangi Compliance Assessment

-Evaluation of Maori data handling practices, cultural impact considerations, and alignment with kaitiakitanga principles and data sovereignty expectations.
+Evaluation of Māori data governance practices, cultural impact considerations, and alignment with kaitiakitanga principles and data sovereignty expectations.
+We ensure your governance honours Te Tiriti obligations.

 Public Service Framework Alignment